SpeechClub/ATPC/README.md

 The file aishell1-hotword161.txt contains the hotword list used in our contextual biasing experiment.

 The ATPC matrix is stored in aishell2-mandarin-atpc.txt.
-For easier readability, the matrix is also available in aishell2-mandarin-atpc.xlsx.
+For optimal readability, the matrix is also available in aishell2-mandarin-atpc.xlsx.